 Mullenix has since applied to the NIH for a research grant to further her research, and was turned down.
-The NIH told her that fluoride had no central nervous system effects, period.
+The NIH told her that fluoride had no CNS effects, period.
 How the NIH concluded that, when virtually the only published research shows deleterious effects, is curious indeed.
 The work Mullenix did, as well as other recent studies, has shown that the fluoride ion is particularly damaging to the brain's hippocampal region, which is its learning center.

 Mullenix’s fate is common, and this web site documents many instances of scientists and others arriving at the “wrong” answers, and having their careers destroyed.
 Other scientists who had their careers ruined for coming up with the “wrong” answer regarding fluoridation include Dr. Allan S. Gray of British Columbia and Dr. John Colquhon of Auckland, New Zealand.

 In light of Hodge’s secret work for the Manhattan Project, and the secret memos and secret studies that are the tip of the iceberg, every pro-fluoridation effort that uses Hodge’s name is tainted.
-It was with interest that I read Fluoride and Dental Caries.
+It was therefore with interest that I read Fluoride and Dental Caries.
 It is a relatively recent book on the subject, published in 1986.
 The book is a compendium on fluoridation, drawing on various experts in the field.
 Hodge co-wrote a chapter on fluoride toxicity, and also wrote a chapter dealing with objections to fluoridation.
 Reading that book was another enlightening process, when I recovered from my anger.
 The book gives the appearance of looking at fluoridation from many aspects, but appearance is the operative word.
 Hodge’s work is suspect, to put it mildly, and I looked there first.

 Hodge’s co-author on the toxicology chapter was another fluoridation luminary: Frank Smith from the University of Rochester.
 Smith co-authored many works with Hodge and was active in producing/massaging data to protect industry and government from liability claims.
 It is instructive to see the blind spots in their work, and what they were obviously hiding.
 When Smith and Hodge stated that “No substantive evidence of ill health has ever been offered in children or adults as a result of consuming drinking water containing optimal concentrations of fluoride,” they were voicing the nuclear establishment’s damage control opinion, because there is substantial evidence of harm, but they chose to ignore it.
 When they wrote, “Since the Danish experience (in the 1930s) crippling fluorosis in an industrial setting has never been seen in the United States or Europe,” a grain of salt needs to be taken with that statement.
 With just one declassified study, out of many that exist and are still secret, definite harm occurred, although by playing semantics games they were not “crippled,” merely toothless, although the long-term effects are unknown, which may be in another classified study.
 People becoming violently ill from du Pont’s fluoride cloud are invisible victims, at least to the public, when Hodge and Smith wrote their masterpiece of disinformation.
 The worst air pollution disaster in U.S. history happened in October 1948 in Donora, Pennsylvania, when an air inversion layer formed over the town for four days, and fluoride emissions from U.S. Steel’s zinc and steel facilities killed twenty people and seriously injured hundreds more.
 If the inversion layer had lasted one more day, a thousand people may have died.
 U.S. Steel and the PHS conspired to cover-up the disaster, with records missing to this day.

-Throughout Fluoride and Dental Caries there were instances of “looking” at objections to fluoridation, and the appearance of carefully considering them was undertaken.
+Throughout Fluoride and Dental Caries were instances of “looking” at objections to fluoridation, and the appearance of carefully considering them was undertaken.
 The close relationship between ALCOA, the other fluoride polluters and the early fluoridation researchers is nowhere mentioned, although it is well documented and is consistently one of the biggest issues raised by fluoridation's opponents.
 A table on the “anti-science” arguments against fluoridation was produced on page 130, in a chapter titled “Legal, Social and Economics Aspects of Fluoridation,” that even mentioned the “Communist conspiracy” aspect of fluoridation.
-Nowhere was mentioned the obvious economic incentives of fluoride polluters to manage the fluoridation issue, and the well-documented instances of them funding and influencing the fluoridation research, even when it is merely the smoking gun of conflict of interest.
+Nowhere was mentioned the obvious economic incentives of fluoride polluters to manage the fluoridation issue, and the well-documented instances of them funding and influencing the fluoridation research, even when it was merely the smoking gun of conflict of interest.
 The authors of that chapter, including the book’s editor, used the words “pseudoscientist” and “quack” to describe fluoridation opponents and their “anti-science.”
 In the chapter purporting to look at the broad spectrum of issues regarding fluoridation, the ALCOA and fluoride polluter issue was spectacularly absent.

 In Fluoride and Dental Caries, one area caught my interest.
 In Hodge’s chapter on fluoridation objections, he presented experimental evidence by chemists that showed the fluorine ion benign to human chemistry.
 The research was used to discredit John Yiamouyiannis, who uses the very same research to show how the fluorine ion wreaks havoc in the body.
 Hodge interpreted the original research, qualifying and minimizing the conclusions, and then he presented the experimental work of pro-fluoridation pal Armstrong.
 Hodge concluded that the research showed that the fluorine ion was relatively harmless by itself.
 It was the first time that I had seen Yiamouyiannis' science challenged, beyond his cancer statistic analyses with Dean Burk.
 With knowing Hodge’s extreme and formerly secret bias, I cannot trust his writing, particularly regarding the fluoride ion and human harm, but it was interesting reading.
 When anybody is proven a systematic liar, how can anything they say be believed?
 How can fact and fiction be separated?
 The only way I know is to entirely reject their work and become my own expert.